crusoexia/FEE-weekly/conquer-command/conquer-command.md

 ===

-How clean and elegant it is!
+Clean & Elegant!

 ===

 But it is not the whole story.

-TODO: An example to demonstrate the charactoristic of cli.
+TODO: An example to demonstrate the charactoristic of cli(composition).

 ===